grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 [//]: # (### Captain Percy goes to recruit Chips to help fix the leak)

 "Sweet fucking hell," Percy said to herself.
 "Sweet fucking hell!" she repeated at a yell.
-She ran up the length of the cargo hold, and back into the battery compartments.
-She pulled the heavy watertight bulkhead closed behind her with a loud metal-on-metal sound, and turned the wheel to seal the cargo hold.
-It took all her strength; these screw-wheel seals were rarely used, and they were planting themselves ever more firmly into a rusted stasis as time passed.
+She ran up the length of the cargo hold, her clomping boot steps echoing in the empty space.
+Back in the battery compartments, she pulled the heavy watertight bulkhead closed behind her with a loud metal-on-metal sound, and turned the wheel to seal the cargo hold.
+It took all her strength; the screw-wheel seals in this part of the sub were rarely used, and they were planting themselves ever more firmly into a rusted stasis as time passed.

-She climbed up a deck, and passed out the back of crew quarters, through the galley and into the engine room.
-The only sound there was the buzz of the electric motors spinning in the next compartment back, and a randomized clanking of tools from the deck below.
+She climbed up a deck, and passed out from the back of crew quarters, through the galley, and into the engine room.
+The only sound there was the throb of the electric motors spinning in the next compartment back, and a randomized clanking of tools from the deck below.
 She leaned over the open hatch to the lower engine room.

 "Chips!
 Chips, come over here."

 The clanking sound stopped and the face of the _Prospect's_ engineer appeared below the opening a moment later, peering up at her.
 Chips wore her hair tied back in a thick braid, to keep it from getting into her work.
 Her hands were black with grease that had also created a grimy patch on the leather apron she wore.
 In her hands, as if she had been butchering some small game animal for dinner, she held the shell of a deconstructed piece of machinery about the size of a baseball.

-Percy recalled that her real name was Irene something-or-other, but Hemi had stuck her with the nickname "Chips" when she had signed on.
+Percy recalled that Chips' real name was Irene something-or-other, but Hemi had stuck her with the nickname "Chips" when she had signed on.
 According to Hemi, "Chips" was the traditional nickname for a ship's carpenter going back to antiquity.
 And even though there was little carpentry to be done on a submarine, the ship's carpenter was generally responsible for any number of random jobs that needed to be done but were not already assigned to the deck crew.
-When she had first come aboard, Hemi had such a list of things that needed doing on the *Prospect* that he felt the name was appropriate to the new position.
+When she had first come aboard, Hemi had such a list of things that needed doing on the _Prospect_ that he felt the name was appropriate to the new position.
 Also, he had always wanted a "Chips" on the boat -- he was a fan of the classics.

-"What's going on Percy?"
+"What the fuck is going on Percy?"
 Chips asked.

 "There's a leak."
 These were words no submariner ever wanted to hear.
 But Chips had fixed leaks before.
 It was the answer to the next question that Captain Percy was loath to give her.

-"I was wondering when someone would make their way down here and tell me why the fuck the boat has been moving so fucking funnily.
+"I was wondering when one of you assholes would make their way down here and tell me that the fuck's with all the fucked motions of the boat.
 Where are we leaking?"

 "...In the cargo hold."

-"And it's fucking bad, eh?"
+"And it's fuckin' bad, eh?"

-"Ah, pretty... fucking bad, ya.
+"Ah, pretty... fucking bad.
 An Authority sub rammed us on the surface, apparently split open the pressure hull."

 "Split it... in the fucking cargo hold you said?
 So then we're fuckin' fucked, eh?
 Haven't I always fucking said that cargo hold's too fucking big, and it should have bulkheads?
 The fucking boat won't float if it's flooded; eh, Capt' Percy?
 That's what you're fuckin' thinking right now, ain't it?
-You probably didn't want to even fucking tell me because you know that we're Fuckin' fucked!"
+You probably didn't want to even fucking tell me because you know that we're fuckin' fucked!"
 She threw her piece of machinery at the wall where the loosely-held assembly separated and sent small parts flying far into the black corners of the lower engine room.

 "For fuck's sake Chips, yes we're fucked, but we're not _fuckin'_ fucked, not yet...
 I need you to take one of the guys, go in there, and see if you can stop it and patch it so we don't get to the point where we _are_ fuckin' fucked.
 Right?"

 "Ah, fuck ya Capt'."
 Chips started climbing up the ladder towards Percy without looking at her.

-"You and your fucking attitude!
-Fucking listen to me," Percy held her arm, "good or bad, I need regular reports.
+"You and your attitude!
+Listen to me," Percy held her arm, "good or bad, I need regular reports.
 Get Owen up and get him helping you."

 Chips wrenched her arm free.
 "A- fuckin'- OK."
-She gave Percy a mock salute and pushed past to move back through the upper engine room.
+She gave Percy a mock salute and pushed past to enter the upper engine room.

 Captain Percy left Chips digging out hull patch kits from engineering storage compartments and returned to the control room.

-Gregory's square head came around and his beady eyes caught hers at her head popped up through the hatch in the floor of the control room.
+Gregory's square head came around and his beady eyes caught hers as her head popped up through the hatch in the floor of the control room.
 "Wish we had something to shoot at those fuckers who rammed us."

 "Someday, you handsome young man, I'll refit the _Prospect_ as the first merchant sub with a torpedo tube -- just for you.
-Until then our defense is the same as any prey animal: run and hide."
+Until then, our defense is the same as any prey animal: run and hide."

 "If you are back in the control room for the moment," said Hemi, "I will go down to sonar to work on tracking that sub with the ram's location.
 And how is our boat, holding up?"